Kentucky Route 354

 Kentucky Route 354 (KY 354) is a 1.106 mi state highway in the U.S. state of Kentucky.
 The highway travels through portions of London, in Laurel County.

 Route description

 KY 354 begins at an intersection with KY 80 (East 4th Street) in the northeastern part of London, within Laurel County.
 It travels to the north-northwest, paralleling railroad tracks of CSX.
 It curves to the north-northeast, leaving the railroad tracks.
 It curves to the northwest and the north-northwest and meets its northern terminus, an intersection with the Hal Rogers Parkway.
 Here, the roadway continues as KY 30.

+History

+KY 354 was formed in the 1970s when the intersecting section of the Hal Rogers Parkway was built.

+The original KY 354 ran from KY 15 in Sassafras north to Kelly Fork; most of this road became an extension of KY 1088, and the rest is now Kelly Fork Road.